Dr. Katherine Robiadek wins the Sixteenth Century Society's Carl S. Meyer Prize

 - AP, IB, or Dual Enrollment courses (if offered)

-Applications will be reviewed as they are received.
 The priority application deadline for Honors is January 15.
 Space is limited, so the earlier you apply, the better!
 Honors decisions will be sent in January.
 Applications received after that date will be considered for admission if space is still available.

 If you are invited to join the Honors first-year class, we encourage you to do so, so that you have the benefit of being part of the Honors community from the beginning of your time at Hood.

 The biggest difference is that Honors courses are generally interdisciplinary seminars in which the main activity is discussion; there are very few lectures in an Honors course.
 In addition, the Honors Program emphasizes independent and collaborative work.
 Honors courses are enriched by guest speakers, field trips, and other co-curricular activities.

 Honors courses are like other Hood courses in their small size (average 15 students) and in the way students and faculty are able to interact on a daily basis.
 Like most Hood courses, an Honors course is worth three credits.

 Hood Honors courses are designed to challenge your thinking and stimulate your interest in new subjects and approaches.
 While the reading load may be a little heavier than in some other courses, these classes are not intended to be more difficult than others.
 Instead, we hope they will stretch you in other ways, for example by making you think in new ways and opening you up to new ideas beyond your major field of study.

 You can leave the program at any time.
 Even if you do, you will be able to apply some of your Honors credits to the core curriculum requirements, as long as you have taken both of the first-year Honors seminars.
 You should check with Financial Aid to see how leaving the Honors Program will affect your financial aid package.